New North Korean Missile Is A 'Monster'

 Based on the height and duration of Wednesday's flight, Wright believes the Hwasong-15 could travel 13,000 kilometers.
 That would put all of the continental U.S. within range.
 He cautions that the weight of a real warhead could cause the missile's range to shrink considerably — but even by his most conservative estimate, the missile could hit cities along the U.S. West Coast.

-The North has been known to give new names to missiles that have only minor modifications, but in this case "the rocket is clearly something new," Markus Schiller, an aerospace engineer with the German company ST Analytics, said in an e-mail.
+The North has been known to give new names to missiles that have only minor modifications, but in this case "the rocket is clearly something new," Markus Schiller, an aerospace engineer with the German company ST Analytics, said in an email.

 The North previously conducted two tests of an ICBM called the Hwasong-14 in July.
 In addition to appearing to be far larger than that missile, the Hwasong-15 also looks like it has more powerful engines, Schiller says.
 He also believes the North has learned how to "gimbal" the thrust chambers on the bottom of the engine — an advanced way to steer the missile that North Korea has never used before.

-Schiller says he believes the missile could accommodate a payload of two metric tons or even more.
+Schiller says he believes the missile could accommodate a payload of 2 metric tons or even more.

 The missile's nose is so large that Narang believes it might even be able to hold decoys that could fool U.S. missile defenses.